edgelevel/lastpass-operator/README.md

 ## Considerations

+* If you want to understand how the operator works, you should have a look at the `Reconcile` function in [lastpass_controller](https://github.com/niqdev/lastpass-operator/blob/master/pkg/controller/lastpass/lastpass_controller.go) and the [CustomResourceDefinition](https://github.com/niqdev/lastpass-operator/blob/master/chart/templates/crd.yaml)
-* The diagram below explains the core logic of the [controller](https://engineering.bitnami.com/articles/a-deep-dive-into-kubernetes-controllers.html)
+* The diagram below explains the core logic of the [reconcile loop](https://engineering.bitnami.com/articles/a-deep-dive-into-kubernetes-controllers.html)

 <p align="center">
   <img src="docs/img/reconcile-loop.png" alt="reconcile-loop">